 You can also access the check-in search utility (i.e. before having to scan someone's QR code) by logging into the mobile app.
-This, of course, would require the staff member to have an admin user account on the dashboard.
 The Check-In app can be accessed through the main menu of the mobile app (second screenshot below).

 Instead of your on-site team bearing the majority of the check-in responsibility, you can offload this task onto the registrants themselves by activating self check-in.

 Recall that tablet check-in (described above) would act as a self check-in mechanism for registrants signing into the overall event.

 The mobile self check-in mechanism is strictly for registrants checking themselves into / out of specific activities (registration items).
 The goal of self check-in is to validate registrant attendance to certain sessions / activities.

 CONFIGURATION & SETUP

 Self check-in requires that you, the admin, designate codes for checking in and checking out of a specific registration.
 This prevents people from time stamping their itinerary when they didn't actually attend the session.
 This is an especially important security tool for events that award credit hours for attending certain sessions.

 To configure, navigate to the Registration Items tool in the Event Builder.
 Click on your item to open its settings panel.
 Click the ACCESS tab on the left and you will see for self check-in is configured - take a look at the screen below: